prometheus-operator/prometheus-operator/Documentation/api-reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>The secret&rsquo;s key that contains the bearer token to be used by the client
+<p>bearerTokenSecret is the secret&rsquo;s key that contains the bearer token to be used by the client
 for authentication.
 The secret needs to be in the same namespace as the Alertmanager object and accessible by the Prometheus Operator.</p>